Glory Of Team Rocket Is Back

 The artwork is absolutely top-tier, making it a must-have for collectors and Mewtwo fans alike.

-Competitive potential thanks to its huge damage ceiling when paired with Energy management decks.
+Competitive potential due to its huge damage ceiling when paired with Energy management decks.

 Card Number: 103/098 AR (Alternate Art Rare)